ocean-tracking-network/node-manager-training/_episodes/07_deploy_metadata.md

 1. Are all recoveries from previous years recorded?
 1. Do comments suggest anything was lost or damaged, where recovery indicator doesn't say "lost" or "failed"?

-In general, most commonly formatting errors occur in records where there are >1 instrument deployed at a station, or if the receiver was deployed and recovered from the same site.
+In general, the most common formatting errors occur in records where there are >1 instrument deployed at a station, or if the receiver was deployed and recovered from the same site.

 The metadata template [available here](https://members.oceantrack.org/data/data-collection) has a `Data Dictionary` sheet which contains detailed expectations for each column.
 Refer back to these definitions often.
 We have also included some recommendations on our [FAQ page](https://members.oceantrack.org/faq).
 Here are some guidelines: